PIYUSH-SATIYA/CS50P/L07_regular_expressions/regular_expression_notes.md

 These are some standard configuration which will be applied to our string.
 This is the third argument passed to the `re.search()` method.

--   e.g. The re.IGNORECASE ignores the case of our string as the name suggests.
+-   e.g. The `re.IGNORECASE` ignores the case of our string as the name suggests.

+# The return value of the re.search method

+The re.search() method returns the groups if made in the regex, and can be accessed via the `re.group()` method, in the () we give 1 to access the first group and so on.

+> out of the box:
+> := the walrus operator, is assigns as well as asks a boolean question

+# re.sub

+It finds for some pattern and replaces it with some desired pattern, just a fancy version of the `replace()` method